VasilakiG/vasilakig/README.md

 - 📫 Mail me at **vasilakigorgi@yahoo.com**

-- ⚡ Daily fun fact: **In some parts of the Atacama Desert it has never rained**
+- ⚡ Daily fun fact: **Bananas contain a natural chemical which can make a person happy.
+This same chemical is found in Prozac**

 <h3 align="left">Connect with me:</h3>
 <p align="left">